If I had to pick only one points or miles program to earn points for free travel it would be Chase Ultimate Rewards points.

 2) Ultimate Rewards are very easy to earn.

 There are many ways to earn Ultimate Rewards points such as online shopping, applying for credit cards, making referrals and every day spending.
 Chase Ultimate Rewards cards are not only great for the initial sign up bonus but are great for everyday spending since they offer extra points for certain categories.
-One can even earn sign up bonuses over and over again by reapplying for the same card approximately every two years (this is called churning).
-There are not as many ways to earn Membership Rewards and Starpoints.
+There are not as many ways to earn Membership Rewards.

 How I Keep Earning Ultimate Rewards

-Making Sure I Apply When the Sign Up Bonus is Higher than Usual
+Making Sure I Apply for New Credit Cards when the Sign Up Bonus is Higher than Usual

 One strategy I use when applying for credit cards is to wait till the sign up bonus is higher than normal.
 That way I earn more points for applying for credit cards.